mulyawansentosa/lumenchecklist/readme.md

 # Lumen Checklist

-This is sample pfoject how lumen work to handle request from client.
+This is sample project how lumen work to handle request from client.
 This documentation is describe how Auth Work, How handling read, update, and destroy data by API request.

 ## API Documentation